zencoder/video-js-for-wordpress/readme.txt

 ------------------------
 The values set here will be the default values for all videos, unless you specify differently in the shortcode.
 Uncheck "Use CDN hosted version?" if you want to use a self-hosted copy of Video.js instead of the CDN hosted version. *Using the CDN hosted version is preferable in most situations.*

+If you are using a responsive WordPress theme, you may want to check the *Responsive Video* checkbox.

 == Changelog ==

 = 3.2.3 =

 * Added a shortcode generator to the tinymce editor
-* Added "Using Video.JS" section and contextual help to admin screen
+* Added "Using Video.js" section and contextual help to admin screen
 * New "Responsive Video" option for sites with a responsive layout
 * Enqueue scripts and styles